 We stayed at the Harrah’s Cherokee hotel for the night.
 This was easily the worst hotel we stayed in during our trip back from Las Vegas to Massachusetts.
 The bed was hard, the room was dark and kind of dingy, and there was a lot of noise from hallways and adjoining rooms.
 We believe this was the older hotel of the two complexes on-site.
 We read afterward that the more recently built section is very nice.
 Take caution when you book your room to reserve on the “new” side.

 The sprawling casino itself is full-service with slots, table games, and a sportsbook.
 The dining options are mostly casual and fast dining.
 The chain Ruth’s Chris Steak House is their one “upscale” offering, so take that for what it’s worth.
 Several of the fast and casual options appeared to be shut down due to COVID.
 We visited on Veterans Day, so many of the remaining options were packed with long waiting lists.
 We ended up grabbing sandwiches at Starbucks for a quick dinner, then after our tournament, had appetizers and beer at the Wicked Weed Brewpub.
-The Wicked Weed food and beer was quite good, and the service at the bar was excellent.
+The Wicked Weed food and beer were quite good, and the service at the bar was excellent.

 Harrah’s Cherokee Poker Room Comfort

-The Harrah’s Cherokee 32 table poker room is set off from the rest of the casino, adjacent to the sports book.
+The Harrah’s Cherokee 32-table poker room is set off from the rest of the casino, adjacent to the sports book.
 The room is nicely designed with very high ceilings and well-spaced tables.
 TVs festoon the large columns in the room.
 The chairs are pretty simple – no wheels and can not adjust – but they are decently padded and comfortable.
 The tables feature auto-shufflers, padded rails, drink cups, and USB ports.
 The felts are clean and looked new.
 The chips, however, were old and dirty.
 Lighting was also a bit dim over the tables, making it hard to see the flop from an end seat.

 Poker Room Staff